-The Office of Science is participating in the Grants.gov initiative to provide the grant community with a single site to find and apply for grant funding opportunities.
-The Office of Science requires applicants to submit their applications online through Grants.gov.
+SC is participating in the Grants.gov initiative to provide the grant community with a single site to find and apply for grant funding opportunities.
+SC requires applicants to submit their applications online through Grants.gov.

 2. How to Register to Apply through Grants.gov